nmevenkamp/pcams/README.txt

 In case you want to refer to PCA-MS, please use the following citation:

-Mevenkamp, N., and Berkels, B. **Variational Multi-Phase Segmentation using High-Dimensional Local Features**.
+Mevenkamp, N., and Berkels, B. Variational Multi-Phase Segmentation using High-Dimensional Local Features.
 Applications of Computer Vision (WACV), 2016 IEEE Winter Conference on, 2016, (accepted)